John Carter (film): Early 2012

 After several weeks away from her office, Carney left at the beginning of 2012, with four years remaining on her contract, to be replaced by Ricky Strauss, former president of Participant Media, (Note: Strauss had never run a major studio's marketing division, which supposedly led to Steven Spielberg, whose DreamWorks films are distributed by Disney, angrily confronting Ross at the Critics' Choice Movie Awards dinner over why he was not consulted on the hiring.) for the beginning of the period immediately preceding the film's release when promotional efforts become more intensive.
 He committed to spending over $100 million to that end.
 Sealey called the change in marketing leadership "[t]he worst thing that can happen to a movie" as it adversely affects the morale of the cast and crew, who often have to promote the film personally in the media.

-Disney moved the film's release up to early March 2012 from June, giving it two box office weekends before Lionsgate's The Hunger Games, widely expected to do very well and compete for the same audience, came out.
+Disney moved the film's release up to early March 2012 from June, giving it two box office weekends before the release of Lionsgate's The Hunger Games, widely expected to do very well and compete for the same audience.
 As that date approached, the usual aspects of Disney's marketing pushes for big-budget tentpole films were absent.
 There were no large merchandise displays in the company's online and retail stores, nor at big-box stores like Target.
 (Note: Ross had done these things in 2010 before the release of Tron: Legacy, a similar big-budget franchise film that was expected to succeed, in the hope of being able to claim some credit for the film's success.
 While it did perform well at the box office, the merchandising did not do as well since Ross did not have the proper marketing expertise at the studio, leaving Disney with unsold videogames and T-shirts.)
 Nor were there prominently placed ads in the company's theme parks, or coverage on Disney-owned media such as the ABC broadcast network or Disney Channel.
 "It needs to feel like an event, and right now it doesn't feel like an event," an unnamed marketing expert told The Hollywood Reporter.